wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 ### Prosci

-* The <a target="_blank" href="https://www.prosci.com/training/change-management-certification">Prosci Certified Change Practioner certification</a> program costs $4,850 for 3-days on-site or $4,500 virtually to learn their models.
+* The <a target="_blank" href="https://www.prosci.com/training/change-management-certification">Prosci Certified Change Practioner certification</a> program costs $4,850 for 3-days on-site or $4,500 virtually to learn their models: ADKAR.

-   <a target="_blank" href="https://www.amazon.com/ADKAR-Change-Business-Government-Community/dp/1930885504/">BOOK</a>: <a target="_blank" href="https://www.youtube.com/watch?v=oRDd9umVFT8&list=PLnPoJi83DPgIkLjQHQRJHNvprZn_3FtoQ&index=1">VIDEO</a>: <a target="_blank" href="https://www.prosci.com/methodology/adkar">ADKAR model for individual change</a> developed in the 90s by Prosci founder <a target="_blank" href="https://www.amazon.com/Jeff-Hiatt/e/B001HOIOF6/">Jeff Hiatt</a> after studying the change patterns of more than 700 organizations.
-Here is a common volcabulary for describing what each individual needs to successfully adopt each change.
-   <br /><br />
-   <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1660777114/chg-adkar-1218x270_y6alcr.jpg"><a img alt="ADKAR" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1660777114/chg-adkar-1218x270_y6alcr.jpg"></a>

-   1. Awareness of the need for change
-   2. Desire to participate and support the change
-   3. Knowledge on how to change
-   4. Ability to implement desired skills and behaviors (adopt and change)
-   5. Reinforcement to sustain the change
-   <br /><br />

-   When we identify where <strong>each stakeholder</strong> is so that we don't waste time and resources rehashing what the stakeholder has already passed.

 ## Pro Certifications with a change management component: